 What even the most successful people regret on their deathbed

-If you are thrilled with your life and business, happy in your relationships, and love the way you look and feel, then you should stop reading this right now.
+If you’re thrilled with your life and business, happy in your relationships, and love the way you look and feel, then you should stop reading this right now.
 Congrats on having it all figured out and have an awesome day!

-But if you are publicly successful, yet privately unfulfilled, or you have this persistent knowing that even though you are doing well, you can do a lot better, then I invite you to read this whole article right now.
-Why?
-Because it can make a real difference in your life.
+However, if you’re successful yet unfulfilled or you have this persistent feeling that even though you’re doing well you can do a lot better, then I invite you to read this article now.

 Is This What Success Is About?

-I take it you are smart and resilient.
+I take it you’re smart and resilient.
 You have many good things going for you, but you know that your success is not an accident; rather, it’s the result of your determination, sacrifices and hard work.
-You are a doer and you make things happen.
-When life throws curve balls at you, you don’t whine and complain much; instead, you find the strength to adjust and move forward.
+You’re a doer and you make things happen.
+When life throws a curve ball at you, you don’t whine and complain much; instead, you find the strength to adjust and move forward.

-You are a leader and a visionary, yet you are restrained by your insecurities.
-You value your independence, yet deep down you feel lonely and disconnected at times, longing to be recognized, appreciated and loved.
-You work hard and your life is highly unbalanced, yet you tell yourself that this is how you got to where you are now and that you’re happy.
+You’re a leader and a visionary, yet you might be restrained by your insecurities.
+You value your independence, yet deep down you might feel lonely and disconnected, longing to be recognized, appreciated and loved.
+You work hard and your life is highly unbalanced, yet you might be telling yourself that this is how you got to where you are now and that you’re happy.
 But are you really?

 Have you ever had this feeling that, despite your success, something important is missing?
 Have you asked yourself questions like, “Is this all there is? … Is this what success is about? … Is this the life I really want?”